 Your district should decide on a consistent way of obtaining signatures.
 Some districts may mail the papers to the appropriate parties, but this can get time-consuming and expensive.
 Another option is using an electronic signature service such as DocuSign.
 Electronic signature services are legally binding and work as a great option when signatures are needed and people cannot be together.

-By following these quick tips and moving forward with patience and a sense of humor, your virtual IEP meetings will be a success!
+Your goal with holding a virtual IEP meeting is to ensure it is as smooth and effective as an in-person IEP meeting.
+By following these quick tips and moving forward with patience and a sense of humor, your next virtual IEP meetings will be a success.